-Maritime disputes are often hugely complex, and frequently involve numerous parties, detailed contracts, unclear jurisdiction, and extensive potential liabilities.
-In such critical matters, it is vital that you have a team that you can trust manning the tiller.
-MG+M attorneys have decades of experience successfully litigating high-stakes maritime and marine casualty claims, as well as maritime-related personal injury, wrongful death, commercial litigation and contracts, insurance practice and policy, and product liability claims, from coast-to-coast and everywhere in between.
+Maritime disputes are often hugely complex and frequently involve numerous parties, detailed contracts, unclear jurisdiction and extensive potential liabilities.
+In such critical matters, it is vital that you have a team you can trust manning the tiller.
+MG+M attorneys have decades of experience successfully litigating high-stakes maritime and marine casualty claims, as well as USCG administrative proceedings and maritime-related personal injury, wrongful death, commercial litigation and contracts, insurance practice and policy, and product liability claims.
+Operating from 14 offices in major US markets, we have represented clients in jurisdictions throughout the continental United States, Canada, Hawaii, the Caribbean and South America.
+Our team is prepared to offer you skilled legal representation from coast-to-coast and everywhere in between.

 Deep knowledge of the maritime industry